robmoss/previous2-robmoss.github.io/pubs/index.md

   limited.
-Here we use the epidemiological data collected during the 2009 influenza pandemic in Mongolia to calibrate a computational model of influenza virus dissemination in a Mongolian pandemic, with tailoring to the country’s infrastructural and sociobehavioural characteristics.
+Here we use the epidemiological data collected during the 2009 influenza pandemic in Mongolia to calibrate a computational model of influenza virus dissemination in a Mongolian pandemic, with tailoring to the country's infrastructural and sociobehavioural characteristics.
 There have been few recent, country-specific evaluations of strategies for the mitigation of influenza, particularly in resource-poor settings.
 Our results provide novel